classdojo/policies/security.md

 ### Network Security

 The ClassDojo Services use AWS, to host the infrastructure.
 AWS undergoes strict ongoing security assessments from external audit firms to ensure compliance with security standards including ISO 27001, SOC 2, PCI DSS Level 1, and FISMA.
-See [https://aws.amazon.com/compliance/programs/](https://aws.amazon.com/compliance/programs/%20)for more details.
+See [https://aws.amazon.com/compliance/programs/](https://aws.amazon.com/compliance/programs/) for more details.

 Network access to the ClassDojo Services infrastructure is highly restricted.
 AWS hosted infrastructure resides in a dedicated Virtual Private Cloud (VPC) which is designed to ensure that only authorized traffic over approved ports is allowed.
 We use ThreatStack to monitor for suspicious activity.